 When Academic Work Is Difficult to Place

-This essay is intended for faculty, scholars, and professionals navigating high-stakes academic review contexts such as tenure evaluation, promotion committees, and book proposal assessment.
-It explains why even strong work can stall when it does not clearly signal its place within institutional structures.
+This essay is for faculty, scholars, and professionals navigating high-stakes academic review processes, including promotion, tenure, and book proposal evaluations.
+It explains why even strong academic work can stall when it does not clearly align with institutional categories and evaluative systems.

 Recognition Depends on Placement